 How does carbon monoxide poisoning occur?

 Carbon monoxide poisoning can occur when it builds up in your bloodstream replacing oxygen.
 When this happens, the blood cannot carry oxygen around the body.
 This lack of oxygen can result in the body’s cells not getting enough oxygen, failing and dying.

 Even small amounts of the gas can cause poisoning, and long-term exposure can result in paralysis, brain damage or even death.

 What are the physical symptoms of CO poisoning?

-CO symptoms are similar to those of flu, food poisoning, viral infections and fatigue.
-That’s why it’s quite common for people to mistake this very dangerous poisoning for something else.
+CO poisoning symptoms are similar to those of flu, food poisoning, viral infections, fatigue, and a hangover which makes it easy to mistake this very dangerous poisoning for something else.

 Any of the following could be a sign of CO in your home: